 EXAMPLE: Ineligibility for a reason other than excess resources in an ABLE account

-In April, Sam’s ABLE account resource balance is $102,500 on the first of the month.
+In April, Sam’s ABLE account balance is $102,500 as of the first of the month.
 However, Sam also has excess deemed income in April and is N01 despite the excess funds in his ABLE account.
 Before the end of April, Sam leaves the U.S. and does not return until July 1.
-Sam is N03 for May, June, and July.
-If Sam still has excess resources in his ABLE account effective August 1 and is otherwise SSI eligible, we place him in the special ABLE resource suspension status.
+Sam is N03 for May June, and July.
+If Sam still has excess resources in his ABLE account effective August 1 and is otherwise SSI eligible, place him in the special ABLE resource suspension status.
 He is eligible for Medicaid.

-2. Count as a resource retained distributions for housing-related QDEs or expenses that are not QDEs
+2. Count retained distributions for housing expenses or expenses that are not QDEs as a resource

 A distribution from an ABLE account is not income, but is a conversion of a resource from one form to another.
 For more information see SI 01110.600B.4.

-Count a distribution for a housing-related QDE or for an expense that is not a QDE as a resource, if the beneficiary retains the distribution into the month following the month of receipt.
-If the beneficiary spends the distribution within the month of receipt, there is no effect on eligibility.
-However, apply normal SSI resource counting rules and exclusions to assets or other items purchased with funds from an ABLE account
+Count a distribution for a housing expense or for an expense that is not a QDE as a resource, if the designated beneficiary retains the distribution into the month following the month of receipt.
+If the designated beneficiary spends the distribution within the month of receipt, there is no effect on eligibility.
+However, apply normal SSI resource counting rules and exclusions to items purchased with funds from an ABLE account.

-EXAMPLE: Retained housing QDE is a resource
+EXAMPLE: Retained distribution intended for housing expenses is a resource

-Amy takes a distribution of $500 from her ABLE account in May to pay her rent for June.
+Amy takes a distribution of $500 from her ABLE account in May to pay a housing expense for June.
 She deposits the $500 into her checking account in May, withdraws $500 in cash on June 3, and pays her landlord.
-This distribution is a housing-related QDE and part of her checking account balance June 1, which makes it a countable resource for the month of June.
+This distribution is a housing expense and part of her checking account balance as of June 1, which makes it a countable resource for the month of June.

-3. Count previously excluded distributions used for a non-qualified purpose or housing-related QDE
+3. Count previously excluded distributions used for a non-qualified purpose or housing expense

-If we excluded a retained distribution for a non-housing-related QDE, per SI 01130.740C.5.a. and the individual uses the excluded distribution for a non-qualified purpose or a housing-related QDE, count the amount of funds used for a non-qualified expense or housing-related QDE as a resource as of the first moment of the month in which the funds were spent.
-Presume that the individual’s intent to use the funds for a QDE changed as of the first of the month he or she spent the funds.
+Count the amount of funds used for a non-qualified expense or housing expense as a resource as of the first moment of the month in which the funds were spent if the designated beneficiary uses the distribution (that was previously excluded per SI 01130.740C.5.a. in this section) for a non-qualified purpose or a housing expense.

 If an individual’s intent to use the funds for a QDE changes at any other time, but he or she has not spent the funds, count the retained funds as a resource as of the first of the following month.